 Do business where you are – but what if you are anywhere?
-I truly think the location is the most important factor that determines the success of a business, apart from its product.
-Even more, if you have a great product but you are in a bad location, no one will work for you or buy your product.
+I genuinely think the location is the most critical factor that determines the success of a company, apart from its product.
+Even more, if you have a great product but you are in a wrong location, no one will work for you or buy your product.

-Your location can determine three main factors of your business: your cash flow, your team, and your growth.
-Solving the first issue usually involves the solution of the other two issues as well.
+Your location can determine three primary factors of your business: your cash flow, your team, and your growth.
+Solving the first issue usually involves the solution of the other two problems as well.

-Your location basically means access.
+Your location means access.
 Access to a market, a group of prospects and a pool of talent.
-No matter where your office is, you will lose cash anyway in some way.
+No matter where your office is, you will lose cash in some way.

 Now let’s look at the situation from another perspective.
-You have a tech company based in a small town somewhere in the U.S. Your costs are low as there’s lower competition, plus the services are also cheaper there.
+You have a tech company based in a small town somewhere in the U.S., but your costs are low as there’s weaker competition, plus the services are also cheaper there.
 However, you have limited access to new clients or better talent.
-No matter where you are, you will have some sort of competition and in time, you will see that the clients you have access to are circling around you and your competitors.
+No matter where you are, you will have some competition, and in time, you will see that the clients you have access to are circling you and your competitors.
 You might be able to step out from the town of yours and cover the region with your services, but in time, this growth is still slow and low.
 Also, hiring new talents is insanely hard as most of the talent has already left the area for the high-paying tech hubs – even if you can find great talent, you have to pay much more to keep and retain them.
 Otherwise, you will stick to mediocre team members, which also affects your growth potential.
-Overall, even if you are not losing that much money from your cash flow as you would be in a key tech hub, you will lose on the long run by limiting your growth potential with your location.
+Overall, even if you are not losing that much money from your cash flow as you would be in a vital tech hub, you will lose on the long run by limiting your growth potential with your location.

 Your location means access.
 If you are a traditional business, in general, you have around 20% allocation on each of these areas.
 Your expenses align according to that, 20% on infrastructure, 20% on production, 20% on the team and 20-20% of management and sales.

 If you are not limited by location, you have full access to everything plus you also don’t need some of these areas at a 20% allocation.
-This doesn’t mean that going along this way, you will spend less on your business, everything will become cheaper and you will win by saving a ton of money.
-This is the greatest misconception with distributed business and remote working.
+It doesn’t mean that going along this way, you will spend less on your business, everything will become cheaper, and you will win by saving a ton of money.
+It is the greatest misconception with distributed business and remote working.

-Ultimately, having a distributed business won’t save you money but it does give you more freedom to become more flexible and the opportunity to focus your business assets where they can give more value to you.
+Ultimately, having a distributed business won’t save you money, but it does give you more freedom to become more flexible and the opportunity to focus your business assets where they can provide more value to you.